dbmdz/berts/README.md

 it with data from the Italian part of the [OSCAR corpus](https://traces1.inria.fr/oscar/).
 Thus, the final training corpus has a size of 81GB and 13,138,379,147 tokens.

+Note: Unfortunately, a wrong vocab size was used when training the XXL models.
+This explains the mismatch of the "real" vocab size of 31102, compared to the vocab size specified in `config.json`.
+However, the model is working and all evaluations were done under those circumstances.
+See [this issue](https://github.com/dbmdz/berts/issues/7) for more information.

 ## Model weights

 Currently only PyTorch-[Transformers](https://github.com/huggingface/transformers)